 Actionability | Provides fully executable bash commands and clear installation steps.
 Commands are copy-paste ready with specific flags and options documented in context. | 3 / 3 |

-Workflow Clarity | Heavy Mode workflow is explained with clear steps, but lacks explicit validation checkpoints in the main conversion workflow.
-The validate script exists but isn't integrated as a mandatory step after conversion. | 2 / 3 |
+Workflow Clarity | Heavy Mode workflow is explained with clear steps, but lacks explicit validation checkpoints and feedback loops.
+The quality validation section exists but isn't integrated into the conversion workflow as a mandatory step. | 2 / 3 |

 Total | 11 / 12 Passed |